-V1= Valve to be opened ONLY listed above.
+V1= Valve to be opened ONLY when using siphon hose as listed above when using siphon hose as listed above.

 V2= Valve to be open to draw water from supply tank, closed when siphon hose is used.

 12-Volt Demand Pump